Air Chief Marshal Sir Arthur Murray Longmore, GCB, DSO, DL (1885 – 1970)

 Longmore attended a conference at the Admiralty in November 1913, where discussion took place of his special enlistment scheme.
 That conference marked the date when the Royal Naval Air Service virtually came into being and as a separate organisation to the Royal Flying Corps, albeit the official date was 1 April 1914.

-On 28 July 1914, he made the first torpedo drop by a British aircraft.
+On 28 July 1914, he made the first torpedo drop by a British aircraft and pilot.